alexkisielewicz/quiz-game/README.md

 ## Question

-Interface displays 10 randomly selected questions with four answer options.
+Interface displays 10 randomly selected questions (from 20 available).
+Each question has 4 answer choices and only one is correct.
+The next question is automatically showed when user select the answer.

 ![Question](docs/features_question.png)

 ## Visual and audio feedback for correct and incorrect answer

 There is a feedback provided to the user when answer is given.
-Depending on correct or incorrect answer, the opening of the barrel changes colour respectively to green and red.
+Depending on correct or incorrect answer, the opening of the barrel changes colour respectively to green or red.
 There is an "agent" image presented in the center of the screen in case of correct answer and blood stains in case of incorrect answer.
 The correct and incorrect answers are also highlited and audio feedback is played.
-The volume of Bond Theme Song is decresed by default to value 0.4 in JavaScript, this allows user to hear answer audio feedback much clearer.
+The volume of Bond Theme Song is decresed to value 0.4 (1.0 is default) in JavaScript, this allows user to hear answer audio feedback much clearer.

 ![Feedback](docs/features_feedback.jpg)

 ## Footer

  Simple, nondistracting footer at the bottom of the screen is incorporated in black bar resembling films black bars.
-It contains only one item - GitHub icon with link leading to project repository.
+It contains only one item - GitHub icon with link leading to project repository. <b>LinkedIn</b> icon and link has been added in the development process.

 ![Footer](docs/features_footer.png)

 ## Score page

-DESCRIPTION PLACEHOLDER
+Score page is displayed automatically after user answers the last tenth question.
+There are two kinds of score page messages.
+If user achieve maximum score of ten points - page with gold background is displayed.
+If user's score is other than 10 points, the second message is displayed.
+In both cases user can click  "play again" button to start new game without using "back" button in the browser.

 ![Footer](docs/features_endgame_1.png)